Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Abstract

 \section{Abstract}

-Recent advancements in artificial intelligence promise ample potential in monitoring applications with surveillance cameras.
+Recent advancements in artificial intelligence hold ample potential for monitoring applications using surveillance cameras.
 However, concerns about privacy and model bias have made it challenging to utilize them in public.
-Although de-identification approaches have been proposed in the literature, aiming to achieve a certain level of anonymization, most of them employ deep learning models that are computationally demanding for real-time edge deployment.
-In this study, we revisit conventional anonymization solutions for privacy protection and real-time video anomaly detection (VAD) applications.
-We propose a novel lightweight adaptive anonymization for VAD (LA3D) that employs dynamic adjustment to enhance privacy protection.
-We evaluated the approaches on publicly available privacy and VAD data sets to examine the strengths and weaknesses of the different anonymization techniques and highlight the promising efficacy of our approach.
-Our experiment demonstrates that LA3D enables substantial improvement in the privacy anonymization capability without majorly degrading VAD efficacy.
+Although de-identification approaches have been proposed in the literature, aiming to achieve a certain level of anonymization (AN), most of them employ deep learning models that are computationally demanding for real-time edge deployment.
+This study revisits conventional AN solutions for privacy protection and real-time video anomaly detection (VAD) applications.
+We propose a lightweight adaptive AN for VAD (LA3D) that employs dynamic adjustment to enhance full-body privacy protection.
+We have evaluated privacy protection and VAD utility retention efficacy using several publicly available datasets to examine the strengths and weaknesses of different AN methods and highlight the promising leverage of our approach.
+Our experiment demonstrates that the LA3D enables substantial improvement in privacy AN without severely degrading VAD efficacy, outperforming conventional and deep learning approaches.
+Code: \href{https://github.com/muleina/LA3D}{https://github.com/muleina/LA3D}